 Section 162(m).
 Under Section 162(m) of the Code, in general, income tax deductions of publicly-traded companies may be limited to the extent total compensation (including base salary, annual bonus, stock option exercises and non-qualified benefits paid in 1994 and thereafter) for certain "covered employees" exceeds \$1 million in any one taxable year.
-Prior to the Tax Cuts and Jobs Act of 2017, or TCJA, covered employees generally consisted of our chief executive officer and each of the next three highest compensated officers serving at the end of the taxable year other than our chief financial officer, and the deduction limit did not apply to certain "performance-based" compensation established by an independent compensation committee which conformed to certain restrictive conditions stated under the Code and related regulations.
-As part of the TCJA, the ability to rely on this exemption was, with certain limited exceptions, eliminated, and the definition of covered employees was expanded to generally include all named executive officers.
-Certain awards under the Equity Plan granted prior to November 2, 2017 may be grandfathered from the changes made by the TCJA under certain limited transition relief, however, for grants after that date and any grants which are not grandfathered, we will no longer be able to take a deduction for any compensation in excess of \$1 million that is paid to a covered employee.
-There is no guarantee that any awards will be eligible for the transition relief or that we will be able to take a deduction for any compensation in excess of \$1 million that is paid to a covered employee under the Equity Plan or the Restated Equity Plan.
+As a result, we will not be able to take a deduction for any compensation in excess of \$1 million that is paid to a covered employee.
+There is no guarantee that we will be able to take a deduction for any compensation in excess of \$1 million that is paid to a covered employee under the Equity Plan or the Restated Equity Plan.